apollographql/apollo-client/docs/source/apollo-client/index.md

 }
 ```

-The Apollo Client is smart enough to realize that it already has the data for part of the second query, and sends only the new part:
+The Apollo Client is smart enough to realize that it already has the `todoList` data for the second query, and sends only the `user` part:

 ```
 // Actual second query sent